bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/elliptical-orbit-time-in-shadow.md

 glue("ellipse-orbit-time-in-shadow-time_in_shadow_ab", time_in_shadow_ab / 60)
 ```

 The time to fly from perigee to point $b$, {glue:text}`ellipse-orbit-time-in-shadow-t_b:.1f` min, is the same as the time to fly from point $a$ to perigee, because the orbit is symmetrical around the apse line.
-Therefore, the time the satellite is in shadow when apogee is towards the sun is a little less than half an hour, {glue:text}`ellipse-orbit-time-in-shadow-time_in_shadow_ab:.1f` min.
+Therefore, the time the satellite is in shadow when apogee is towards the Sun is a little less than half an hour, {glue:text}`ellipse-orbit-time-in-shadow-time_in_shadow_ab:.1f` min.

-When perigee is towards the sun, then the satellite will be in shadow from point $c$ to point $d$.
-The time the satellite spends in the sun, going from perigee to apogee, is the time flying from perigee to point c.
-The total time in the sun is twice this time, and the time in shadow is the total period minus the time in the sun.
+When perigee is towards the Sun, then the satellite will be in shadow from point $c$ to point $d$.
+The time the satellite spends in the Sun, going from perigee to apogee, is the time flying from perigee to point c.
+The total time in the Sun is twice this time, and the time in shadow is the total period minus the time in the Sun.

 ```{code-cell} ipython3
 E_c = (2 * np.arctan(np.sqrt((1 - e) / (1 + e)) * np.tan(nu_c / 2)))